gazebosim/sdf_tutorials/pose_frame_semantics/tutorial.md

 This section describes phases for parsing the kinematics of an sdf 1.4 model.
 It does not discuss proper validation of collision and visual geometries, link inertia, and many other parameters.
-There are three phases for validating the kinematics data in a model:
+There are three phases for validating the kinematics data in a model.
+In libsdformat, the `sdf::readFile` and `sdf::readString` API's perform parsing stage 1, and `sdf::Root::Load` performs parsing stages 1 and 2.
+Each API returns an error code if errors are found during parsing.

 1.  **XML parsing and schema validation:**
     Parse model file from XML into a tree data structure,